 Tsarist Russia: The story takes place during the reign of Tsar Alexander III.

-‹bermensch: An Unbuilt Trope at the time it was written.
-Raskolnikov's main purpose is to become a superior man beyond good and evil; the whole book could be considered a Take Thatante litteram to Nietzsche's theories.
+Übermensch: An Unbuilt Trope at the time it was written.
+Raskolnikov's main purpose is to become a superior man beyond good and evil; the whole book could be considered a Take Thatante litteram to Nietzsche's theories (but ironically, Nietzsche took him as an inspiration).
 Raskolnikov himself describes his inspiration, Napoleon Bonaparte, in Ubermenschian terms.

 Utopia Justifies the Means: Ruthlessly deconstructed.
 Even though Raskolnikov intends to help the people whom the moneylender has exploited, the unplanned murder of her innocent sister leads him to question his beliefs.